MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-on-premises-sync.md

 Because on-premises sync works by moving a user data file between computers, on-premises sync doesn't sync changes between simultaneous sessions.
 For this reason, on-premises sync works best when used on one computer at a time.
 If there are simultaneous on-premises sessions running, data on any of the computers may be unexpectedly overwritten by data from another computer the next time you start a browser session.

 > [!NOTE]
 > Microsoft Edge locks the **profile.pb** file when on-premises sync is enabled.
-If folder redirection is used to share a single **profile.pb** file between different computers, then only one instance of Microsoft Edge using that file can be started.
+If folder redirection is used to share a single **profile.pb** file between different computers, then only one instance of Microsoft Edge that uses the shared file can be started.

 ### Using other sync policies with on-premises sync